 If it is a high capacity and / or high performance machine especially, the purchase is likely to be largely driven by passion and excitement.
 This applies a lot less with most car purchases.

 People generally buy bikes for very different reasons to cars.
-Bikes represent fun, enjoyment, freedom, adventure, and excitement in a way that few if any (accessible / affordable) cars ever could.
+Bikes represent fun, enjoyment, freedom, adventure, and excitement in a way that few (accessible / affordable) cars .

 Although lots of research will sometimes precede a bike purchase, it won’t always.
-Whether it does or not, there is often a huge amount of desire and anticipation around simply the idea of a new bike.
+Either way, there is often a huge amount of desire and anticipation around simply the idea of a new bike.
 Buying a bike is one of the rare things that can enable an adult of any age to feel like a child at Christmas once again.

 The sales process and the customer experience should maximise and capitalise on this state of affairs, rather than dampen it and waste it.
 But sadly, poor customer service can do just that.
 And it can prevent sales.